-Table 4.4: Effect of Customer Orientation on the Success of Marketing Strategies of

-The respondents were supposed to rate the level of agreement or disagreement with the statement that MFIs identify customer business needs inoder to develop services that satisfy the needs.
+The respondents were supposed to rate the level of agreement or disagreement with the statement that MFIs identify customer business needs in order to develop services that satisfy the needs.
 The findings in Table 4.4 show that 67.7% of the respondents were in agreement that MFIs identify customers’ business needs.
 The findings also show that 13.8% disagreed while 18.5% were undecided.
-The findings also reveal that the calculated mean score was 4.56.suggests thatThe findings therefore suggest that MFIs identify customer business needs which enable them to develop services that satisfy the identified needs.
-These findings are in line with Narver and Slater (1990) who stated that marketing oriented organizations constantly monitor customer information in order to meet the needs of the customers efficiently and effectively.
+The findings also reveal that the mean score was 4.56 with a standard deviation (SD) of 1.1, which suggests that the respondents did not differ in the agreement decision that MFIs identify customer business needs in order to develop services that satisfy the needs.
+This is because a small SD relative to the Mean suggests that data points were close to the mean while a large SD relative to the mean suggests that data points are spread out over a wide range of values (Browne, 2001).
+The findings therefore suggest that MFIs identify customer business needs which enable them to develop services that satisfy the identified needs.
+These findings are in line with Narver and Slater (1990) who stated that marketing-oriented organizations constantly monitor customer information in order to meet the needs of the customers efficiently and effectively.